What is an Aneurysm?

 An endovascular Stent Graft is a minimally invasive procedure in which Dr. Lam makes a tiny incision in the groin area and inserts a long-narrow catheter into the artery.
 A small plastic device or graft is attached to the end of the catheter and guided to the aneurysm site.

 The graft is then permanently attached to the blood vessel walls to take the place of the damaged abdominal aorta.
-Watch the animation below to better understand this procedure.

 Open Abdominal Vascular Surgery Dallas